Camper drop-off begins at 8:30 AM in the Children’s Museum of Acadiana (CMA) lobby. An adult will need to sign-in the camper each morning.

 Lunch and Snack

 The CMA does NOT provide lunch for campers.
 Campers will need to pack a lunch.
 Microwaves for heating food items are not available.
 Water will be available throughout the day, and a snack will be provided in the afternoon.
 Please be sure to list all food allergies on the camp registration form.
-Although we will accommodate children with allergies, if preferred, you may send a snack with your camper.
+Although we will accommodate children with allergies, you may send a snack with your camper if preferred.

 Campers should wear clothes they do not mind getting dirty!
 Closed-toe shoes are required and must be worn at all times.
 Leave These Items at home: